 Panasonic Lumix LX100 II final thoughts

 The Panasonic Lumix LX100 II is a high-end compact aimed at enthusiasts.
 It inherits the controls, viewfinder, multi-aspect ratios and 24-75mm f1.7-2.8 lens of the original Mark I but upgrades the resolution, adds a touchscreen, Bluetooth and the latest 4K Photo modes, monochrome picture styles and USB charging.
 While the screen is now touch-sensitive, it remains fixed in place which will frustrate vloggers as well as those shooting at high or low angles.
 There’s still no built-in ND filter or popup flash, the field-sequential viewfinder technology isn’t as stable as an OLED panel, and it’s worth remembering that while the LX100 II does have a Four Thirds sensor that’s larger than 1in-type sensors in rivals, the lens design means it won’t exploit the full area.
 The lens range also remains unchanged from the original and can’t help feeling short compared to rivals like Sony’s (admittedly more expensive) RX100 VI, but the aperture is bright, it can focus very close and the rendering of blurred areas remains the best of its rivals.
 Indeed the optics remain a highlight as does the chance to capture multiple aspect ratios without the usual cropping.
 It’s also testament to the original design that the Mark II is a very enjoyable camera to shoot with, so while it represents a mild update, it remains a welcome one to bring the feature-set of this attractive compact up-to-date.
-If you’re mostly interested in the lens, you should also compare prices against the original Lumix LX100.Check prices on the Lumix LX100 II at B&H, Adorama or WEX.
-Or if you find this review useful, treat me to a coffee!
+If you’re mostly interested in the lens, you should also compare prices against the original Lumix LX100.Check prices on the Panasonic Lumix LX100 II at Amazon, B&H, Adorama, or Wex.
+Alternatively get yourself a copy of my In Camera book or treat me to a coffee!
+Thanks!